I'm Starving: Why Should I Do Charity? 21: Light of Hope (1)

 墨書 Inktalez

 The sky had not yet brightened, and the long-distance bus jolted along the winding mountain road.
-Lin Xiaofan pressed his forehead against the cold window, trying to alleviate the headache that had plagued him throughout the night.
-The screen of his phone glowed faintly in the dimly lit cabin—countdown 66:13:22...
+Lin Xiaofan pressed his forehead against the cold window, trying to alleviate the headache that had plagued him through the night.
+The phone screen emitted a faint blue glow in the dimly lit cabin—countdown 66:13:22...
 66:13:21...
 0

 "Still watching?"
-Su Yuqing, sitting on the other side of the aisle, lowered her voice.
+Su Yuqing, seated on the other side of the aisle, lowered her voice.
 "Save some battery; you can't charge it in the mountains."
 0

 Lin Xiaofan locked his screen and turned to look out the window.
 The mountains shrouded in morning mist resembled slumbering giants, reminding him of Zhao Tianming's eyes hidden behind gold-rimmed glasses.
 Three days ago, after a night of rain and confessions, Su Yuqing's reaction had surprised him—there was no mockery, no skepticism; she immediately pulled him into drafting a "Doomsday Rescue Plan."
 0

 Lin Xiaofan took a sip, nearly choking on the bitter taste of traditional Chinese medicine.
 A sticky note was affixed to the cup: "Rule 37: No commercial sponsorship exceeding 20% of project budget."
-This was one of fifty rules they had hastily drafted for the Weiguang Public Welfare charter, with Su Yuqing marking each one on items he would regularly use.
+This was one of fifty rules they had hastily drafted for their "Glimmer Charity" program, with Su Yuqing marking each one on items he would regularly use.
 0

 "Is this really necessary?" he complained softly.
 0

-The bus came to a sudden stop, and the sound of a child crying from the front broke the heavy silence in the cabin.
+The bus suddenly braked hard, and a child's cry from the front shattered the heavy atmosphere in the cabin.
 Seizing the opportunity, Lin Xiaofan leaned closer to Su Yuqing.
 "Seriously, why are you helping me?
-Don't say it's out of kindness; any sane person would have called the police upon hearing about 'the system.'"
+Don’t say it’s out of compassion; any normal person would have called the police upon hearing about a 'system.'"
 0

-Su Yuqing's finger paused on a page in her ledger, where a photo of a child from the mountains was taped.
+Su Yuqing's finger paused on a page in her ledger where a photo of a child from the mountains was taped.
 "Because I've seen too many hypocrites; you're the only one who admits your intentions aren't pure."
-She closed her ledger.
-"Besides... there's always a reason why the system chose you."
+She closed the ledger.
+"And besides... there must be a reason why the system chose you."
 0

 Her words stirred an unusual wave of emotion within Lin Xiaofan.
-He glanced down at his phone; the countdown continued its relentless march, but beneath the system's warning message was an additional line: "Cooperative mode activated; penalty program suspended."
+He glanced at his phone again; the countdown continued its relentless march, but beneath the system's warning message was an additional line: "Cooperative mode activated; punishment program calculation paused."
 0

 The rugged mountain road delayed their bus by three hours.
-When Principal Li saw the two of them looking worn and dusty, he nearly dropped his reading glasses in surprise.
+When Principal Li saw the two weary travelers, he was so surprised that he nearly dropped his reading glasses.
 0

 "Mr. Lin!
 Miss Su!
 Why didn't you let us know in advance..."
 0